cocos/cocos-docs/en/components/toggleContainer.md

 ToggleContainer is not a visiable UI component but a way to modify the behavior of a set of Toggles.
 Toggles that belong to the same group could only have one of them to be switched on at a time.

-**Note**: All the first layer child node containing the toggle component will auto be added to the container
+> **Note**: all the first layer child node containing the toggle component will auto be added to the container

 ![toggle-container](./toggle/toggle-container.png)